 6.1.1.1 General

 This solution re-uses functionality of the Recording feature as much as feasible.
-New functional entities “Discreet monitoring server” and “Discreet monitoring client” are added, as well as a number of new reference points.
+New functional entities “Discreet monitoring server” and “Discreet monitoring client” are added, as well as several new reference points.
 All new configuration parameters are mimicking those already existing for the Recording feature.

 6.1.1.2 Functional model and reference points